goldmonger/fullstack_task_raunak/README.md

 API
 /fetchAllTasks - GET - retrieves all tasks
-/deleteAllTasks - GET - deletes all tasks
+/deleteAllTasks - GET - deletes all tasks in cache

 ```